MicroK8s

 Test the demo

-After a few minutes, the juju statuscommand should report that everything is active:
+After a few minutes, the juju status

 Model Controller Cloud/Region Version SLA Timestamp